Dr. Faisal Shaikh

 The program is distinct from Biomedical engineering due to the scale at which the design is practiced and the applications associated with it.
 While the biomedical field heavily impacts the field of medicine, the BioMolecular engineering program at MSOE is tailored such that applications can be stretched over various industrial and academic fields, that include biopharmaceuticals, nutraceuticals, biomaterials, cell culture, bioprocesses, biotechnology, bioinformatics, food technology, biosynthetics and metabolites, biopathways, biocircuits and other similar fields.

-The BioE program prepares graduates to exhibit and achieve the following attributes within a few years of graduation:
+The BioE program prepares graduates to exhibit the following attributes within a few years of graduation:

 BioE alumni will: